Holf/AllForOne/README.md

 A note about the project structure
 ----------------------------------
-AllForOne contains the main App project, a Unit Test project, and two Console Applications which the Unit Tests use.
+AllForOne contains the main App project, a Unit Test project, and two Console Application projects which the Unit Tests use.
 Both of these Console Apps spawn a child Chrome Driver instance, but only one uses `TieLifecycleToParentProcess()`.

 The Unit Test project starts each of these Console Applications and then kills them, testing that child processes are also killed if `TieLifecycleToParentProcess()` has been used.